|

 get some backup to take over the throne for good.

-It was easier planned than done.
+But easier planned than done.

 Richard's loyal supporters forced John to accept a truce in April 1193.
-But John continued

-among each other, for now imaginary, but just in case something
+amongst each other, just in case something

-Richard forgave him and in May
+Richard forgave him.
+By May

 of his estates including Mortain and Ireland.